tidyverse/reprex/README.md

 Prepare reproducible examples for posting to [GitHub issues](https://guides.github.com/features/issues/), [Stack Overflow](https://stackoverflow.com), etc.

--   Given R code on the clipboard or in a file,
+-   Given R code on the clipboard, in a file, or as expression,
 -   run it via `rmarkdown::render()`,
 -   with deliberate choices re: arguments and setup chunk.
 -   Get resulting runnable code + output as markdown,